singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/using-templates/index.md

 4. **Output Formatting:**
    - **Changed:** Updated the ServiceOutput component to use `<h4>` tags for headings and an OutlinedTextArea to display the result, as shown in the provided format.
    - **Explanation:** This format clearly separates the heading ("Service call completed with output:") from the actual output, ensuring consistent presentation.

+## Required Stub Files for Any Service

+For any service to work within the project, two essential stub files must be included:

+1. **`example_pb_service.js`** – Contains the interface for interacting with the service.
+2. **`example_pb.js`** – Auxiliary file for service communication.

+These files are automatically generated from the `.proto` definition and are necessary for handling requests and responses between the frontend and the backend.

+### About `example_pb_service.js` and `example_pb.js`

+- **`example_pb_service.js`**:
+  This file provides an abstraction layer for making service calls.
+It contains method descriptors for each operation (e.g., `add`, `subtract`) exposed by the service.
+Each method descriptor includes:
+  - The expected input and output message types.
+  - The gRPC method name.

+  It simplifies the process of calling a service method by encapsulating the details of the gRPC protocol.

+- **`example_pb.js`**:
+  This file contains definitions of the message types used by the service, as defined in the `.proto` file.
+These include:
+  - `Numbers`: Represents the two numbers (`a` and `b`) involved in a calculation.
+  - `Result`: Represents the output value of a calculation.

+  It provides serialization and deserialization logic for these messages, enabling communication with the service in binary format.

+### Download the Required Service Files:

+- <a href="/assets/files/example_pb_service.js" download>example_pb_service.js</a>
+- <a href="/assets/files/example_pb.js" download>example_pb.js</a>